 CVs are not edited from the application form but from the “Manage My Details” page.
 This can be accessed from the left-hand menu when first logging in.
 The advantage to this system is that you only need to enter your CV details once, and they will automatically be pulled through to any ARUK grant on which you are a lead applicant or co-applicant.

 When an application is at an early stage, for example if the co-applicants and authorised signatory have not yet confirmed their participation, then it will show a ‘Working copy’ watermark.

 When an application form is first opened it is assigned a pre-submission reference, e.g. 1445.
 Upon successful submission the number will change to a submission reference, e.g. Alzheimer’s Research UK-PG2014-1.

-Different institutions have different rules on how inflation should be calculated when costing grants.
-Please use the box provided on the application form to indicate the percentage used to calculate inflation for the non-salary costs.
+For non-salary costs, please use the box provided on the application form to indicate the percentage used to calculate inflation.

 Yes, up to a ceiling of 5% per annum.
 Please do not include predicted pay awards in the costing for the application.

-Salaries of people to be fully employed on the grant such as post-docs or technicians can be requested.
+The salaries of people to be fully employed on the grant such as post-docs or technicians can be requested.

 No, we only pay tuition fees at the Home/EU student rate.
 Supervisors are welcome to recruit international PhD students however they would have to cover the difference in fees through alternative funding sources.